 Step 2: Connecting the cable with the Device

 Depending upon the type of F-connector you are using the process of installing the connector will vary slightly.
-If you are interested in learning how to instal an F-connector step by step, click here.
+If you are interested in learning how to install an F-connector step by step, click here.
 After installing the connector at the end of the cable, simply plug in the wire into the TV device.